StevenN2021/rnaseq-nextflow-pipeline/README.md

-# nextflowrnaseq
+# RNAseq-Processing-Pipeline

-This project processes NGS data for RNAseq purposes using nextflow
+This project allows for processing of bulk NGS RNAseq datasets in the form of FASTQ files to obtain a counts matric for downstream DE analysis (Trim Galore -> FASTQC/MULTIQC -> Hisat2 -> featureCounts)
+Pipeline is containerized with docker.